 So, if you see your insurance premium increases from one year to the next, it's hard to say exactly what could have caused this.

-Regardless of which type of home insurance you choose, you need to be aware that ALL insurance policies have their own unique exclusions, limits, caps and clauses that then vary between insurance companies.
-Therefore, when deciding on home insurance make sure that you shop around to find the best cover and that you pay close attention to each policies product disclosure statement, so that you are aware of any loop holes in your cover.
+Regardless of which type of home insurance you choose, you need to be aware that all insurance policies have their own unique exclusions, limits, caps and clauses that then vary between insurance companies.
+When deciding on home insurance make sure that you shop around to find the best cover and pay close attention to each policy's PDS.

 Enter a few details about your home loan and see how much you could save on your repayments

 Lendi is the trading name of Lendi Pty Ltd (ACN 611 161 856), a related body corporate of Auscred Services Pty Ltd (ACN 164 638 171, Australian Credit Licence 442372).
 We will never sell your email address to any third party or send you nasty spam, promise.